dorisashehi/google_calendar/README.md

-# Google Calendar MCP Agent
+# Google Calendar

-A simple Model Context Protocol (MCP) server that provides Google Calendar integration for auto-scheduling meetings.
+A simple MCP server that provides Google Calendar integration for auto-scheduling meetings.
 Perfect for beginners to understand MCP concepts!

 ## What is MCP?

-MCP (Model Context Protocol) is a way for AI agents to use tools and access external services.
+MCP is a way for AI agents to use tools and access external services.
 Think of it as a bridge between AI and real-world applications like Google Calendar.

 ## What This Agent Can Do